danboo/godot-RigidBodyParticles2D/README.md

 * document interface
 * create a prettier example (falling stones that create sparks)
 * rename exported variables for consistency with Particles2D
-* provide clear way and instructions on how to access and use particle lifetime for tweening
 * add convenience Tweens for RigidBody2D properties (gravity scale, bounce, friction, ...)
 * add a start()/play()/emit() method
 * add emit shapes in addition to Point (points, circle, ellipse, rectangle)
 * add Tween force vector (magnitude, direction and rotation)
 * add custom signals (initial start, stop, iteration start, iteration end, all particles removed )
-* after instancing a particle from the user scene, attach a single node that is used for attaching other nodes that need to be cleaned
 * use setget for properties